 - Emphasis on group support: The Matrix model emphasizes the benefits of group support within recovery through various forms of group therapy.
 These supervised, structured groups offer helpful recovery tools and encourage social support.

 - Psychoeducation: One of the key components of the Matrix model is psychoeducation, which involves teaching patients and loved ones important information about drug addiction.
 This includes the effects of drug abuse, what to expect during withdrawal and strategies for dealing with cravings.
 This can be helpful for those who are seeking professional treatment for the first time.

 - Involvement of family or loved ones: The Matrix model of treatment encourages the participation of family members and/or significant others within the treatment process.
 This can encourage greater understanding between the patient and their loved ones, provide beneficial education, and improve relationships.
 It can also teach loved ones how they can best support their loved one during the treatment and recovery process.

 - Treatment Retention: Studies on the Matrix model have shown that people who are treated with the Matrix model are more likely to stay in treatment.
 Finishing a treatment program and continuing aftercare increases the chance of a successful recovery and reduces the risk of relapse.

 Find A Treatment Center That Offers The Matrix Model

 The Matrix model can be an effective behavioral approach for people who are struggling to overcome drug or alcohol addiction.
 If you believe you or a loved one would benefit from this type of treatment, we can help.

-At Addiction Campuses, we offer a variety of treatment modalities in order to provide patients with a customized treatment plan that meets their personal needs.
+At Vertava Health, we offer a variety of treatment modalities in order to provide patients with a customized treatment plan that meets their personal needs.

 Contact us today to learn more about the use of the Matrix model within our treatment programs.